DingoDang1113/dingodang1113/README.md

 # 👋 Hello World, I'm Shali Peng!

-I'm a career changer now thriving as a software engineer specializing in **Ruby, JavaScript, SQL, and Python**.
-With 6 years of experience in data analytics and reporting at JP Morgan Chase, I bring a wealth of insights into my coding projects.
-My academic background includes a Master's degree in Psychology from Columbia University which enriches my approach towards problem-solving in software development.
-I’m passionate about continuous learning and contributing to meaningful projects.
+Hello!
+I'm Shali Peng, a software engineer with a rich background in reporting and analytics within the HR realm.
+Throughout my eight years of professional experience, I've nurtured a passion for problem-solving through data.
+This journey illuminated the pivotal role tools play in crafting solutions and breaking boundaries.
+I revel in pushing limits, unlocking new possibilities for users, and it's this drive to innovate that motivated me to pivot and reboot my career.
+I'm on a mission to create efficient tools that bring tangible transformations to businesses.

 - 🔭 I’m currently working on [Trip Planner MERN Stack Project](https://tripplanner-mern-1f758b15cb93.herokuapp.com/)
 - 🌱 I’m currently learning Google Maps API